tgfrerer/island/plan.md

 ## (B)

+- extend pipeline builder to not use vk objects, but to keep its own state which may be modified via method calls.
+This will allow us to clean up the pipeline builder api, and will also remove temporary allocations which are not used once a pipeline state object has been created for the first time.

 - the way we use LeImageAttachmentInfo is over-specified - it would be great to find a more terse struct, which does not cross the abstraction barrier.
 The intent of `ImageAttachmentInfo` is to provide just enough